 I don’t know any more about the programme or the broadcast itself, though Marie Wells’ presence is puzzling as she was under contract to Warner Bros.

 At the time, Jack was about to open in M-G-M’s ‘The Hollywood Revue’ with just about every star the studio had at the time.
 No doubt that’s what he was pushing on the broadcast.
 So I won’t go so far as to say October 9, 1929 was Jack Benny’s first appearance on the radio.
 But we do know it wasn’t 1932 as legend would have you believe.

 This post gives me a chance to talk about Laura Leff’s Labour of Love.
 Laura has just published Volume 3 of “39 Forever.”
 The first two volumes feature detailed research on every single episode of Jack Benny’s radio programme, including casts, sketches, “firsts”, songs, appearances of the “Anaheim, Asuza and Cucamonga” gag, screw-ups.
 Anyone who loves Jack’s radio show should have them.
 Laura’s now devoted a third volume to Jack’s television series.
 Almost anything you wanted to know about the show is there.
 You can read more about it HERE and if you want to find out what else the Fan Club offers, stop by HERE.

 By the way, ‘The Hollywood Revue’ of 1929 is memorable in that it brought us that wonderful song “Singin’ in the Rain” long before Gene Kelly’s immortal dance to it in the movie of the same name.
-You can see briefly Jack at the end of this clip along with one of Hollywood’s greatest ever comic actors, Buster Keaton.
+You can see briefly Jack at the end of this clip (next to Marie Dressler and a teeny umbrella) along with one of Hollywood’s greatest ever comic actors, Buster Keaton.
 And you may recognise a few other soggy faces.